CsabaDu/CsabaDu.DynamicTestData/README.md

 <a href="#top" class="top-link">↑ Back to top</a>

+### `Extensions` static class

 ### `DynamicDataSource` class

-This class contains the methods to create specific object arrays for data records of dynamic data-driven tests of each `TestData` types.
+This class contains the methods to create specific object arrays for dynamic data-driven tests' datarow purposes from every `TestData` types.
 The methods' parameters types and sequences are the same as the constructors' parameters of the related `TestData` types.

 Once you call an object array generator method of the class, you create a new `TestData` child instance inside and call its `object[] ToArgs(ArgsCode)` method to create the object array for dynamic test data record purposes.